 10We discuss the relative contribution of major rules to the total impact of Federal regulation in detail in the "response-to-comments" section on pages 26-27 of the 2004 Report.
-In summary, our evaluation of a few representative agencies found that major rules represented the vast majority of the benefits and costs of all rules promulgated by these agencies and reviewed by OMB.
+In summary, our evaluation of a few representative agencies found that major rules represented the vast majority of the costs and benefits of all rules promulgated by these agencies and reviewed by OMB.

-11 The Federal Register citations for these major rules are found in Table A-1 in Appendix A.
+11The Federal Register citations for these major rules are found in Table A-1 in Appendix A.